Purchase Forest of Noise here.

 Barely thirty years old, Mosab Abu Toha was already a well-known poet when the current siege of Gaza began.
 After the Israeli army bombed and destroyed his house, pulverizing a library he had painstakingly built for community use, he and his family fled for their safety.
 Not for the first time in their lives.
 Somehow, amid the chaos, Abu Toha kept writing poems.
-These are those poems.
+Forest of Noise contain those poems.
 Uncannily clear, direct, and beautifully tuned, they form one of the most astonishing works of art wrested from wartime.

 Here are directives for what to do in an air raid; here are lyrics about the poet's wife, singing to his children to distract them.
 Huddled in the dark, Abu Toha remembers his grandfather's oranges, his daughter's joy in eating them.
 Moving between glimpses of life in relative peacetime and absurdist poems about surviving in a barely livable occupation, Forest of Noise invites a wide audience into an experience that defies the imagination—even as it is watched live.